Juan-Oclock/kansyl/APP_STORE_COPY.md

 Kansyl is crafted by an independent developer who got tired of surprise charges just like you.
 Every feature is designed with real users in mind.
 No venture capital pushing for aggressive data collection.
 No pressure to monetize your privacy.

-Just a simple, honest app that does one thing really well: helps you remember to cancel free trials.
+Just a simple, honest app that does one thing really well: helps you manage your subscriptions and save money.

 Join thousands of users who've taken control of their subscriptions.